OsitaNduka/WEB-APIs-CODE-QUIZ/README.md

 ## License

-Please refer to Repo License.
+Please refer to the License in the Repo.